3D Printed Star Projector

 Star Dome

-I found a project on github (thanks to InfernoEmbedded for your work) that was doing precisely what I was looking for.
+I found a project on github (thanks to InfernoEmbedded for his work) that was doing precisely what I was looking for.
 It generates a sphere with holes corresponding to position of stars in the sky.
 I edited the code for my needs.
 For example I made the hole diameters the same for all the stars instead of adjusting it depending on the star magnitude.
 I found out that it was easier this way but nothing prevent me of improving this part later and print a new dome.

 Base